vubon/fun-db/README.md

 # Fun DB(Fun Database)
-This is a experimental database.
+This is an experimental database.
 This database behaviours like a NoSQL database.

 ## API List